KhaiHuy123/analytics-processing-pipeline/README.md

 - Everytime you execute pipeline, MinIO will store all versions of data.
 MinIO is used as GitHub in this case.

-## How to use this pipline?
+## How to use this pipeline?

 - First, you need to create Mother Duck account.
-[Mother Duck](https://motherduck.com/) is the Cloud Service that provide us availability of using [DuckDB](https://duckdb.org/) on cloud enviroment.
+[Mother Duck](https://motherduck.com/) is the Cloud Service that provide us availability of using DuckDB on cloud environment.

 - Next, make sure you have installed [Docker](https://www.docker.com/) on your local machine.
 If not, that's ok, because they will help you with that.
-How to use Docker Desstop ?
+How to use Docker Destop ?
 [Watch this](https://www.youtube.com/watch?v=7y50rZItKCQ)

 - Finally, you can clone this respository and execute pipeline.
 Read [run.md](https://github.com/KhaiHuy123/taxi-nyc-processing-pipeline/blob/main/run.md) for more details.

 - How to clone this respository ?
 [Watcth this](https://www.youtube.com/watch?v=8Dd7KRpKeaE)

-- After cloning section, just run `docker-compose build` and run `docker-compose up -d` after all containers are built .
+- After cloning section, just run `docker-compose build` and run `docker-compose up -d` after all containers are built from images.

 - If you are using Docker Destop and you can see these below pictures on your screen, it means your analytics system is ready to work.
 Good Luck !